Flea allergy dermatitis: Is your dog or cat allergic to fleas?

 A never-ending itch is the most common sign of FAD but, if you’re unsure, signs also include:

-• Excessive grooming – your dog or cat grooming more than normal, chewing and licking their skin and scratching themselves on objects
+- Excessive grooming – your dog or cat grooming more than normal, chewing and licking their skin and scratching themselves on objects.
+Cats with FAD may not appear to be itchy as they tend to show increased grooming behaviour rather than scratching.

-• Changes in skin texture – areas of your pet’s skin feel different from normal.
-In some cases, your pet may display a type of skin lesion called miliary dermatitis, which are skin spots that feel similar to millet seeds
+- Changes in skin texture – areas of your pet’s skin feel different from normal.
+In some cases, your pet may display a type of skin lesion called miliary dermatitis, which are skin spots that feel similar to millet seeds - this is typically seen in cats with FAD.

-• Flea allergy in dogs – dogs with the condition tend to lose hair in patches, while their skin will be red and can appear thicker than normal caused by excessive scratching.
-These signs may occur at the lower back area, including the base of the tail and may also appear on the thighs and belly.
+Dogs tend to lose hair in patches, while the skin will be red and can appear thicker than normal due to excessive scratching.
+Signs are usually at the lower back area, the base of the tail, thighs and belly.

-• Flea allergy in cats – an allergic cat may also display signs of hair loss as a result of excessive licking.
+Cats usually display hair loss as a result of excessive licking.
 You might notice thinner hair at the tail base, on the belly, and hind legs.
 There may also be small scabs in these areas and around the back of the neck.

 How is FAD diagnosed?